-Table ZA.1 - Correspondence between this European Standard and Annex I of Directive 93/42/EEC [O] L 169]
+Table ZA.1 - Correspondence between this European Standard and Annex I of Directive 93/42/EEC [OJ L 169]

-Essential Requirements of Directive 93/42/EEC Clause(s)/subclause(s) of this EN Remarks/Notes 7.1 (First indent) 6.1 and A.1, B.1, C.1, D.1 and E.1 ER 7.1 (first indent) is partly covered by ISO 10993-4, since the standard does not provide requirements on design and manufacture.
-However, this standard provides a means to evaluate the interactions of medical devices with blood.
+Essential Requirements of Directive 93/42/EEC Clause(s)/subclause(s) of this EN Remarks/Notes 7.1 (First indent) 6.1 ER 7.1 (first indent) is only partly covered by ISO 10993-4, since the standard does not provide requirements on design and manufacture.
+However, this standard does provide a means to evaluate the compatibility of medical devices and materials intended for use in medical devices with blood.
 Other forms of toxicity and flammability are not dealt with in this standard.
+7.1 (Second indent) 6.1 ER 7.1 (second indent) is only partly covered by ISO 10993-4, since the standard does not provide requirements on design and manufacture.
+However, this standard does provide a means to evaluate the compatibility of medical devices and materials intended for use in medical devices with blood.